LegendusMaximus/speedsmart-tools/README.md

 ### Average calculations

 By default, this program will automatically calculate averages based on network name, ISP, Country and more each time it runs.
 You can disable this behaviour in the config file if you would like to.
-To change which columns averages are calculated for, edit the list in the config file.
+To change which columns averages are calculated the list in the config file.

+### Sorting your table

+The program includes support to sort your SpeedSmart table by download and upload speeds as well as the default sorting by date.
+To have a go with this, run the start.py file and select the option to sort by either download or upload speed.
+This does not occur every time the tool runs as it would take too much time.

 ## Goals/To Do list